(833) 262-7801

 Quarterly Preventative Maintenance Checklist

-From this point forward, your preventative maintenance checklist should be conducted by a trained fleet mechanic so that everything stays in tip-top shape.
+From this point forward, preventative maintenance checklists should be conducted by a trained fleet mechanic so that everything stays in tip-top shape.

 1. Inspect automatic transmission for cracks, loose brackets, and missing bolts